EU council chief's riposte to Trump: Respect the allies you have

 European officials say while U.S. defense spending makes up 70 percent of combined allied governments’ military budgets, just 15 percent of U.S. expenditure is spent in Europe on NATO-related defense.
 Washington pays about 22 percent of the running cost of NATO, including the headquarters and commonly-funded equipment such as AWACS surveillance planes.

-“On top of that we lose $151 Billion on Trade with the European Union.
-Charge us big Tariffs (& Barriers)!”
-Trump also said in the same tweet.

-EU and U.S. government data put the U.S. trade deficit with the EU at around $100 billion, including services such as finance, where the United States has a surplus.
-EU officials also say most tariffs on U.S. goods are already low to zero.

-Additional reporting by Roberta Rampton in Washington; editing by Robert-Jan Bartunek, Mark Heinrich and Peter Graff
+Reporting by Robin Emmott; additional reporting by Roberta Rampton, Amanda Becker and Lisa Lambert in Washington; editing by Peter Graff and Grant McCool